ochafik/scalight/RuntimeLibrary/README.md

 *   Product.productIterator is java.util.Iterator[Any] instead of scala.collection.Iterator[Any]
 *   No @specialized annotations

-To build the modified scala-library :
+To build the patched scala-library :

-	./build-scala-library.sh
+	./build-scala-patched-library.sh

+Then in sbt, use proguard to trim scala-patched-library.jar :

+	generate-runtime